freepowder/freepowder/edit-me/content/professionalExperiences/07-go-henry.md

 ---
 Contract.

-Leading the development of the Angular web app.
+Led the development of the Angular web app.

-Build all the CI/CD pipelines based on Jenkins in Rackspace.
+Built all the CI/CD pipelines based on Jenkins in Rackspace.

-Leading a team of 3-4 developers.
+Lead a team of 3-4 developers.

-Angular, Typescript, RxJs, SSR, NodeJs, Jenkins, Karma, Jasmine
+Utilized tech stack including Angular, Typescript, RxJs, SSR, NodeJs, AWS, Docker, Bitbucket, Jenkins, Karma, Jasmine